emfcamp/docker-mediawiki/README.md

 $wgUsePathInfo = true;
 ```

-Note that short URLs don't currently work if the wiki is exposed as a subdirectory.
+Note that short URLs don't currently work if the wiki is exposed as a subdirectory -
+in this case omit `$wgArticlePath`.